 - Description: The exact location of where on the road that the traffic count was placed (GPS coordinates included from 9 February 2018).

 - Count start date: The date that the 7-day count started.

-- 5 day ADT: the Average Daily Traffic (vehicles per day) based on a Monday – Friday week.
+- 5 day ADT: the Average Daily Traffic (vehicles per day) based on a Monday to Friday week.

-- 7-day average: the Average Daily Traffic (vehicles per day) based on a Monday – Sunday week.
+- 7-day average: the Average Daily Traffic (vehicles per day) based on a Monday to Sunday week.